Han00127/Toward-Sparse-HPE/README.md

 4. Newly generated rotated dataset in range -45 degree to 45 degree.

-# Notification
+## Notification
 We are not able to upload all dataset and final presentation file due to uploading constraint in Github.
-We upload the pdf version presentation files, it can be found in /presentation/
+We upload the pdf version presentation files, it can be found in /presentation/final_ppt.pdf.
-If has any concerns about dataset, please email me.
+If you have any concerns about dataset and presentation files, please email me.

 ## Authors